seek-oss/vocab/README.md

 #### Sync access

-- `load(language: string) => Promise<void>` attempts to preload messages for the given language.
+- `load(language: string) => Promise<void>` attempts to pre-load messages for the given language.
 Resolving once complete.
 Note this only ensures the language is available and does not return any translations.
 - `getLoadedMessages(language: string) => Messages | null` returns messages for the given language formatted according to the correct locale.
 If the language has not been loaded it will return `null`.
 Note that this will not load the language if it's not available.
 Useful when a synchronous (non-promise) return is required.

 **Example: Promise based formatting of messages**